-The Mount Holyoke College Mail Delivery System operates for the purpose of receiving and delivering College related correspondence to and from the United States Postal Service and also delivers U.S. Mail to the residents of the Campus.
+The Mount Holyoke College Mail Delivery System operates for the purpose of receiving and delivering college business related correspondence to and from the United States Postal Service and private carriers.
+The system also delivers and sends U.S. Mail to and from the residents of the Campus.

 - Cash is not permitted to be sent through the MHC mail system.
 Please make other arrangements for cash transactions.

 The college does not deliver "Standard Mail" during holiday breaks or summer break.
 "Standard Mail" includes catalogs and other mail commonly referred to as "junk mail".
 The college also reserves the right not to deliver "Standard Mail" when mail volume or staffing shortages may cause First-Class Mail and Periodical Mail to be seriously delayed or undelivered.
 "Standard Mail" is recycled during periods when it is not possible to deliver.
 (First-Class Mail and Periodical Mail is always delivered or forwarded)

 MHC Mail Services will not deliver chain letters.
 Chain letters are a form of gambling, and sending them through the mail (or delivering them in person or by computer, but mailing money to participate) violates Title 18, United States Code, Section 1302, the Postal Lottery Statute.